-"While we must act in a fiscally responsible manner, deep, indiscriminate cuts to services and investments such as education, job training, energy programs, infrastructure projects, and Social Security and Medicare will cost the United States jobs and slow down our economic recovery.
+"While we must act in a fiscally responsible manner, deep, indiscriminate cuts to services and investments such as education, job training, energy programs, infrastructure projects, and Social Security and Medicare will cost the United States jobs and slow down our economy.
 Simply put: we cannot cut our way to prosperity."

 Cutting the Deficit

 The future of our country’s financial health relies in part on the passage of bipartisan legislation that reduces the deficit through responsible spending cuts and increased revenues generated by closing tax loopholes that solely benefit the very wealthy.

 In early 2013, the process set in motion by the Budget Control Act of 2011 known as “sequestration” went into effect.
 Sequestration’s indiscriminate across-the-board spending cuts meant fewer jobs and economic investment; fewer food and drug inspectors, Forest Service firefighters, Customs and Border Patrol officers, and public defenders in our courts; less life-saving medical research, access to Head Start for children, fewer loan guarantees to small businesses, and reduced funding for our national security.
-I am confident that we can replace the sequester with responsible spending cuts and increased revenues generated by closing tax loopholes that solely benefit the very wealthy.
-For this reason, I supported Congressman Chris Van Hollen’s Stop the Sequester Job Loss Now Act, H.R.699, which would repeal the sequester and replace it with a balanced approach to deficit reduction.
-Regrettably, this bill did not pass the House when it came up for a full vote.
+While the sequester was eventually overtaken and effectively replaced by appropriations in 2016, the kinds of indiscriminate cuts manifested in the sequester are the opposite of what our economy needs.
+The Trump Administration approach to government funding is reckless and arbitrary.
+We should be investing in America and in Americans.

 Financial Reform and Oversight